konveyor/enhancements/enhancements/non-admin/cam-non-admin-design.md

 - [ ] Enhancement is `implementable`
 - [ ] Design details are appropriately documented from clear requirements
 - [ ] Test plan is defined
-- [ ] Graduation criteria for dev preview, tech preview, GA
-- [ ] User-facing documentation is created in [openshift-docs](https://github.com/openshift/openshift-docs/)
+- [ ] User-facing documentation is created and linked

 ## Open Questions [optional]